Skip to Content

 A TV’s fuse blows when too much power is drawn into the circuit, or it could be due to faulty wiring or a short circuit (due to damaged wires, moisture, etc.),

-Where is a TV Fuse Located?
+Where Is a TV Fuse Located?

 An electric fuses on electric board